mmz33/mmz33.github.io/_posts/2018-08-08-Capsule-Networks.md

 Note that here for simplicity, we have 2D vectors but usually to capture more params, high dimensional vectors are used.

 ### How does a Capsule work?
-Previously, the output of a neuron is a scalar but now more information need to be stored and so the output is instead a vector.
+Previously, the output of a neuron was a scalar but now more information need to be stored and so the output is instead a vector.
 The following are the computational steps of a capsule.

 #### 1. Transforming matrix multiplication

 {% include image.html url="/images/2018-08-08-Capsule-Networks/capsule_comp.png" description="Figure 4: Simple capsule computation." width="70%" %}

-In Figure 4, there are 3 input activity vectors or capsules that come from the layer below which detected some low-level features.
+In Figure 4, there are 3 input activity vectors or capsules (green circles) that come from the layer below which detected some low-level features.
 They encoded their probability of existence and their state (pose, orientation, etc).
-These vectors are then multiplied by a transformation matrix W, which represents the spatial relationship between low-level and high-level features.
-For instance, assume that the 3 capsules had detected 3 low-level features of a face which are eye, nose, and mouth represented by $$ u_1, u_2, $$ and $$ u_3 $$ respectively.
+These vectors are then multiplied by a transformation weight matrix W, which represents the spatial relationship between low-level and high-level features.
+For instance, assume that the 3 capsules had detected 3 low-level features of a high-level object such as a face (capsule represented by the red circle) which are eye, nose, and mouth represented by $$ u_1, u_2, $$ and $$ u_3 $$ respectively.
 Then, for example, matrix $$ W_{1j} $$ may encode the relationship between the eye and the face such as the width of the face is equal to 3 times the width of the eye.
 The same intuition follows for the other features.
 The result of this transformation is a prediction vector for the position of the face in relation to the positions of the low-level features.
 If the prediction vectors are a good match, then the features detected by these capsules are in the right spatial relationship and so they can vote to predict the pose of a face.
 That is one of the advantages of capsules by allowing the neural network to recognize the whole image by recognizing its parts.
 The prediction vector from each capsule $$ i $$ to each capsule $$ j $$ is denoted by $$ \hat{u}_{j \vert i} $$ where $$ \hat{u}_{j \vert i}= W_{ij} u_i $$.

 The $$ c_{ij} $$ coefficients are called "coupling coefficients" and what you need to know about them just for now is that they are used to weight the prediction vectors of the low-level capsules with respect to how these